Captaincies of the Portuguese Empire: Captaincies

+Africa

+Portuguese possessions in Africa were organized into captaincies.
+The Captaincy of Mina (Capitania da Mina) was located on the Costa da Mina between Cape Palmas to the Volta River and administered from Elmina Castle.
+The Captaincy of São Tomé (Capitania de São Tomé) was located between the Volta River and the Congo river and administered from Fort São Sebastião on São Tomé Island.

 Azores

 Following the model established on Madeira, the archipelago was divided into various captaincies in order to encourage settlement and development of the islands.
 The creation and development of the captaincy was neither consistent nor uniform throughout the islands of the Azores, but reflected the dedication of each donatary-captain in the endeavour.
 Gonçalo Velho Cabral was nominated the first Donatary-Captain in the Azores, following his discovery and settlement of Santa Maria.
 After constructing a few houses, the first Portuguese settlers under his authority spread out from their beachheads, naming these settlements and landmarks in their dominion.
 Many of the topological references on the islands are associated with these early settlers, who raised cattle and goats and cultivated wheat and vineyards using the fertile volcanic lands.

 By the 16th century, eight similar captaincies had developed: these captaincies included São Miguel, Santa Maria, Graciosa, São Jorge, Praia (Terceira), Angra (Terceira), Faial-Pico and Flores-Corvo.
 Each captaincy evolved according to their captains' actions or initiatives.
 Although most islands evolved into their own captaincy, there were exceptions, such as the island of Terceira, which was divided into two captaincies.
-In comparison, the islands of Faial and Pico which were originally intended to be developed as two separate captaincies, but were placed in the charge of Josse Van Huerter, who controlled neighbouring Faial.
+In comparison, the islands of Faial and Pico which were originally intended to be developed as two separate captaincies, but were placed in the charge of Josse van Huerter, who controlled neighbouring Faial.
 Likewise, São Miguel and Santa Maria were once one dominion, but Gonçalo Velho Cabral sold his stake in São Miguel to Rui Gonçalves da Câmara for two thousand cruzados and a quantity of sugar.
 As he grew old, Velho Cabral abandoned his captaincy and returned to Lisbon in 1460, leaving his nephew João Soares de Albergaria in charge of his captaincy.
 In later years, the captains of the Azores oscillated between living in their dominions or working as caretakers from Lisbon, and leaving in the archipelago their own lieutenants, councillors (ouvidores) and magistrates.
 The captains were responsible for fermenting interest in the new colonies and facilitating their settlement, which they achieved primarily through the influx of poor peoples from northern and southern regions of Portugal.
 The King also conceded concessions in these captaincies to foreigners (such as Van Huerter) who showed interest in developing their donations, by maintaining the Portuguese dominion of the territory and exporting valuable goods to the kingdom.